Meet the staff and board members behind Water Watchers

 Arlene Slocombe - Part Time Executive Director

 Water Watchers co-founder Arlene Slocombe has been actively involved and committed to the work of the Wellington Water Watchers from the beginning.
 She has served as Executive Director since 2009.
-Arlene, her partner, and two children learned a great deal about water stewardship living a simple off grid life along the banks of the Eramosa River, just southeast of Guelph.
+Arlene and her two children learned a great deal about water stewardship living a simple off-grid life along the banks of the Eramosa River, just southeast of Guelph.
 While collecting the water that she and her family drank from a spring that bubbled from the ground near her home, Arlene had the privilege to viscerally experience the sacred nature of water that sustains all life.

 “I do this work because I know deep in my being that the way we treat water is the way we treat all of life – including ourselves.”